karmazynow-a/dijkstraMPI/README.md

                             and FILE="../data/grap.dat"
     make runSerial VERTEX=V FILE=F
                         runs serial algorithm with parameter VERTEX=V FILE=F

+If you want to generate docs make sure you run cmake with option:

+    cmake -DBUILD_DOC=ON

 ## Generate sample data
 Generate adjacency matrix representation of graph with given number of nodes